 "For by grace you have been saved through faith.
 And this is not your own doing; it is the gift of God, not a result of works, so that no one may boast."
 Ephesians 2:8–9

 You may have noticed some strange language on our church’s logo.
 That’s Latin, which we know hardly anybody uses these days.
 So what on earth is a church in today's world doing using an old dead language in its logo?
 Well, those five statements in Latin hearken back to the Protestant Reformation, during which the gospel and glorious truths of the Christian faith were recovered.
 Christians have been celebrating and teaching these truths ever since, and we intend to teach these truths today as we believe that they are at the heart of the Christian faith.
-The five “Solas of the Reformation” contained within our church logo are Sola Scriptura, Sola Gratia, Sola Fide, Solo Christo, and Soli Deo Gloria.
+The five “Solas of the Reformation” contained within the Arlington Baptist Church logo are Sola Scriptura, Sola Gratia, Sola Fide, Solo Christo, and Soli Deo Gloria.

 “Sola Scriptura” simply means by Scripture alone.
 God’s inspired, inerrant, and infallible Word is the only and final authority on matters of doctrine, life, and godliness.
 Therefore, we submit our lives to God’s authority as revealed in his word.
 We see in the Bible itself that God’s Word is given the place of supreme authority (Deuteronomy 4:5–6; 6:6–9; Psalm 119:1–176; 138:2; 2 Timothy 3:14–17; 4:2).